-The Infatuation now covers more than two dozen global cities, offering its unique approach to restaurant reviews and guides via its prolific web and social media presence, useful mobile apps, email newsletter, and its popular SMS-based recommendation platform, Text Rex.
-The company also hosts and produces more than 50 community events annually, including its large-scale food festival, EEEEEATSCON.
+The Infatuation now covers nearly 50 global cities, offering its unique approach to restaurant reviews and guides via its prolific web and social media presence, useful mobile apps and email newsletter.
+The company also hosts and produces in-person and virtual events including its celebrated, large-scale, bi-coastal food festival, EEEEEATSCON.

 In the middle of the 2000s, thanks to factors like food television and the early days of social media, a major shift occurred in consumer behavior around dining.
 Suddenly a huge market of newly-formed food enthusiasts had been created, and they weren’t looking to simply check every five-star French restaurant off their list.
 White tablecloths were replaced with communal tables, and familiar foods took center stage.
 The Infatuation was created to serve this new set of consumers in a way that the incumbents weren’t.
 The content was designed to be useful and entertaining, but above all relatable.
 Like getting advice from a knowledgeable friend, rather than an industry expert.
 A new brand for a new audience.